kiranquidwai/av-gps-speed-drop-streaming/README.md

 **Scenario A: Autonomous Fleet Telemetry**

-This project builds a Spark Structured Streaming pipeline to detect sudden deceleration in autonomous vehicle GPS telemetry.
-The system simulates streaming by splitting a CSV dataset into small batch files and automatically sending those files into a watched directory.
+This project is created using a Spark Structured Streaming pipeline which is detecting sudden deceleration in autonomous vehicle GPS telemetry.
+This system simulates streaming by splitting a CSV dataset into small batch files then automatically sending those files into a watched directory.

 The alert condition is: